-In this episode of Spend Culture Stories, Procurement Doctor Karthik Rama, one of the top global thought leaders and influencers in procurement chats with us on how procurement can find alignment with finance and work together in a business.
+In this episode of Spend Culture Stories, Procurement Doctor Karthik Rama, one of the top global thought leaders and influencers in procurement chats with about bridging the gap between finance and procurement.
+He shows us how procurement can find alignment with finance and work together in a business.

 Karthik shares strategies on how to structure different levels of your organization with a drive towards technology and innovation as well as the roadblocks of transforming business processes to digital procurement.
 Lastly, he discusses how to determine the right procurement tool to create efficiency and collaboration within an organization.